Bhakti: In other religions

-Devotionalism, similar to Bhakti, states Michael Pasquier, has been a common form of religious activity in world religions throughout human history.
-It is found in Christianity, Islam, Buddhism and Judaism.
+Devotional elements similar to bhakti are also a part of religions such as Christianity, Islam, Buddhism and Judaism.

 Buddhism

-Bhakti (called bhatti in Pali language) has been a common aspect of Buddhism, where offerings and group prayers are made to images such the images of the Buddha and the Bodhisattvas, or to deities such as wrathful deities.
-Karel Werner notes that Bhakti has been a significant practice in Theravada Buddhism, and states, "there can be no doubt that deep devotion or bhakti / bhatti does exist in Buddhism and that it had its beginnings in the earliest days".
+Bhakti (bhatti in Pali) has always been a common aspect of Buddhism, where offerings, prostrations, chants, and individual or group prayers are made to the Buddha and bodhisattvas, or to other Buddhist deities.
+According to Karel Werner Buddhist bhakti "had its beginnings in the earliest days".
+Perhaps the earliest mention of the term bhatti in all Indic literature appears in the early Buddhist Theragatha (Verses of the Elders).
+As such, Har Dayal writes that, bhakti "was an integral part of the Buddhist ideal from the earliest times".
+John S. Strong writes that the central meaning of Indian Buddhist bhakti was "recollection of the Buddha" (Sanskrit: buddhanusmrti).

+One of the earliest form of Buddhist devotional practice was the early Buddhist tradition of worshiping the Buddha through the means of stupas and bodily relics (sarira).
+Later (after about the third century CE), devotion using Buddha images also became a very popular form of Buddha bhakti.

-According to Sri Lankan scholar Indumathie Karunaratna, the meaning of bhatti changed throughout Buddhist history, however.
-In early Buddhism, such as in the text Theragāthā, bhatti had the meaning of 'faithful adherence to the [Buddhist] religion', and was accompanied with knowledge.
-In later text tradition, however, the term developed the meaning of an advanced form of emotional devotion.
-Examples of the latter include the veneration of Buddha Amitabha and those in the Saddharmapundrarika Sutra.
-This changed the meaning of Buddhist devotion to a more person-centered sense, similar to a theist sense used in Hindu scriptures.
-This sense of devotion was no longer connected with a belief in a religious system, and had little place for doubt, contradicting the early Buddhist concept of saddhā.
-Saddhā did not exclude reasonable doubt on the spiritual path, and was a step in reaching the final aim of developing wisdom, not an end in itself.
+Sri Lankan scholar Indumathie Karunaratna notes that the meaning of bhatti changed throughout Buddhist history.
+In early Buddhist sources like the Theragāthā, bhatti had the meaning of 'faithful adherence to the [Buddhist] religion', and was accompanied with knowledge.
+Later on, however, the term developed the meaning of an advanced form of emotional devotion.
+This sense of devotion was thus different than the early Buddhist view of faith.

-In early Buddhism, states Sanath Nanayakkara, the concept of taking refuge to the Buddha had the meaning of taking the Buddha as an ideal to live by, rather than the later sense of self-surrender.
+According to Sanath Nanayakkara, early Buddhist refuge and devotion, meant taking the Buddha as an ideal to live by, rather than the later sense of self-surrender.
 But already in the Commentary to the Abhidhamma text Puggalapaññatti, it is mentioned that the Buddhist devotee should develop his saddhā until it becomes bhaddi, a sense not mentioned in earlier texts and probably influenced by the Hindu idea of bhakti.
 There are instances where commentator Buddhaghosa mentions taking refuge in the Buddha in the sense of mere adoration, indicating a historical shift in meaning.
-Similar developments took place with regard to the term puja (honor) and the role of the Buddha image.
-In Mahāyāna Buddhism, the doctrine of the trikāya (three bodies) and the devotion towards Bodhisattvas all indicating a shift of emphasis toward devotion as a central concept in later Buddhism.
+Similar developments in Buddhist devotion took place with regards to worshipping the Buddha's relics and Buddha images.